CheckPointSW/appliance_tpapi/README.md

-# appliance_tpapi
+# Threat Prevention API to Appliance
-Python client side utilities for using Check Point Threat Prevention API calls to an appliance
+Python client side utilities for using Check Point Threat Prevention API calls to an appliance.

+## Content
+`te_api` - Threat Emulation API calls to an appliance.
+For more details and usage refer to te_api/README.md